 Create sweet flower treat boxes that look like seed packets!
-These cute boxes are perfect for spring time, gardeners, Mother’s Day, parties and more!
+These cute boxes are perfect for Easter, spring time, gardeners, Mother’s Day, parties and more!
 Fill the free printable boxes with “jellybean seeds” or other small candies.

-Good morning!
-The warmer weather and all the gardening we’ve been doing has me in a flower crafting mood!
+Hello Crafty Friends!
+After spending the weekend gardening in the warmer weather I am in a flower crafting mood!
 Today’s treat boxes are little flower seed packet pillow boxes.
-They are perfect for holidays like Easter and Mother’s Day and a great size for little treats.
+They are perfect for holidays like Easter and Mother’s Day and also make adorable party favors.
 I filled mine with M&Ms but have also filled them with “jellybean seeds” for Easter basket fillers.
-Any kind of small candy would work well.
-They are also a great size for gift cards and other tiny gifts.
+Any kind of small candy will work well!
+They are also a great size for gift cards and other small gifts.

 Pillow boxes are some of the easiest boxes to assemble and require only one strip of adhesive!
 They make excellent party favors and gifts and are a great project for a spring craft day!
 The tutorial is below and at the end of the post is the link to my free printable flower boxes you can download for free. :)